feathersjs-ecosystem/website/README.md

 ### `build/`

-These are all the files that get deployed to the `gh-pages` branch.
+These are all the files that get deployed to Netlify.